jimmytan/sap-eb-take-home-problem/README.md

 # Response
 The response body contains an object which has the following info
-* page: the current page for the search
-* pageSize: the pageSize the client is used or it is default to 10.
-* trails: the list of trails
+* trails: the list of trails in JSON format

 ## Further implementation
 ### Authentication and Authorization